Berkeley-CS61B/website-fa23/materials/proj/proj2a/index.md

 - For your `HistoryTextHandler` to be able to do something useful, it's going to need to be able to access the data stored in your `NGramMap`. **DO NOT MAKE THE NGRAM MAP INTO A STATIC VARIABLE!** This is known as a "global variable" and is rarely the appropriate solution for any problem.
 Hint: Your `HistoryTextHandler` class can have a constructor.
+- If word is invalid, think about how `NGramMap` is handling this situation.

 ## HistoryHandler

 The text based history from the previous section is not useful for much other than auto-grading your work.
 Actually using our tool to discover interesting things will require visualization.

-The `ngordnet.main.PlotDemo` provides example code that uses your `NGramMap` to generate a visual plot showing the relative frequency of the words cat and dog between 1900 and 1950.
+The `main.PlotDemo` provides example code that uses your `NGramMap` to generate a visual plot showing the relative frequency of the words cat and dog between 1900 and 1950.
 Try running it.
 If your `NGramMap` class is correct, you should see a very long string printed to your console that might look something like: